 - Denver’s new “green roof” rule stipulates that buildings over 25,000 square feet must allocate a portion of the roof area to vegetation.

 - At least 10 percent of the rooftop must be covered by green space.
 The maximum coverage limit is up to 60 percent of the roof area.

-- For every floor the structure has, the amount of green space increases by an additional 10 percent.
+- The amount of green space increases by 10 percent for every floor the structure has.
 In other words, if a building is five stories, 50 percent of the building’s rooftop must be occupied by vegetation.

 For existing buildings: